sdediego/coindesk.js/README.md

-# coindesk.js
+# CoinDesk API client

 Powered by [![CoinDesk]()](https://www.coindesk.com/api/)

-[Node.js](https://nodejs.org) client written in Javascript for CoinDesk API service:
+[Node.js](https://nodejs.org) client written in Javascript for CoinDesk API service.

+If you like this package please give it a :star: in the [Github repo][coindesk.js].

 ### Features